E (Edward) Gleadall Uphill Robson

 Wartime Service

-He was a Master of Arts and Acting Chaplain on H.M.S.
+He was an Acting Chaplain on H.M.S.
 ‘Aboukir’ which was sunk by torpedo.
-The ship was one of three old British cruisers sunk by the old German submarine U-9 commanded by the U-Boat ace Weddigen, twenty miles north west of the Hook of Holland.
+The ship was one of three old British cruisers sunk by the old German submarine U-9 commanded by the U-Boat ace Weddigen, twenty miles northwest of the Hook of Holland.
 The ‘Aboukir’ lost 25 officers and 502 men.
 The ship had been built in 1900 and was of 12,000 tons.
 It had no destroyer screen at the time and capsized in twenty-five minutes.

 He was the first sea casualty from Hitchin.
 He survived the sinking of the ship and managed to reach a lifeboat.
 Due to heavy seas and the number of survivors, the boat overturned several times and he clung to its keel.
 The medical officer was also clinging to the boat attempting to hold an injured midshipman above the water.
 Eventually, he saw the chaplain turn blue and slip under the water, which may indicate that he died of exposure and possible heart failure.
 Those left were rescued by ships from Harwich and by fishing trawlers.